-Likely the most popular day-trip from Hanoi because of the beautiful scenery.
-The trip starts with a two hour drive into Ninh Binh province, where you then get on boats and float down the Sao Khe River.
+Likely the most popular day trip from Hanoi because of the spectacular scenery, the trip starts with a two-hour drive into Ninh Binh Province, where you then get on boats and float down the Sao Khe River.
 At Trang An, you’ll float into caves and glide past towering limestone karsts, weaving through scenery unlike anywhere else in the world.
 After you finish your Trang An boat trip (which takes about two hours), make the short trip to Tam Coc.
 It only takes about 10 minutes to travel between these two popular spots.
 At Tam Coc, there are even more amazing karst formations.
 Unless a tour group has decided for you, you’ll have the option of either biking or going on another boat ride.

-There are many companies running day-trips to both places as a package deal, but it’s really not all that difficult to just show up on your own.
+There are many companies running day trips to both places as a package deal, but it’s really not all that difficult to just show up on your own.
 You can catch a bus there and then rent a motorbike to get between the places.
-It all depends on how comfortable you are traveling to your own schedule.
+It all depends on how comfortable you are travelling to your own schedule.

 To really engross yourself in nature, travel two hours west to Ba Vi National Park.
 There are three peaks that make the focal points of this park, and on the second tallest peak, Tan Vien, there’s an 11th-century shrine for the Mountain God.
 And after you’ve hiked the trails and gone for a swim, take a break in the spa.